syegres/fix8/README.md

 	% make -j4 -l4
 	% cmake --install . --prefix <target install directory>

-Please see [this document](https://fix8engine.atlassian.net/wiki/x/B4AtAQ) for more instructions for building on OSX.

 ## Building on Windows

 Please see [this document](https://fix8engine.atlassian.net/wiki/x/EICW) for detailed instructions for building on Windows.